TamamoNoMae13/ocg-ae-banlist-for-edopro/README.md

 Download `OCG-AE.lflist.conf` and put it in `<...>\ProjectIgnis\lflists` folder.

 ## Status
+**NOTICE:** This is the unrelease branch!

-Updated to CR01-AE (25 November 2023).
+Updated cards in CR01-AE (Released at 25 November 2023).
-For unrelease sets, check other branches of this repo.
+For released cards only, check the main branch of this repo.